yeysus/14a/README.md

     The arguments are not tested yet, the program runs the test function which calls put, get, storeIterator, countAll.

 ### Usage (JRuby)
 1. Modify the last 2 lines of the file Jruby_oraclenosql.rb to suit the environment (store name, host, port, key).
-2. Run: /opt/jruby/bin/jruby /path/to/Jruby_oraclenosql.rb
+2. Run: "/opt/jruby/bin/jruby /path/to/Jruby_oraclenosql.rb"

     Only "connect" and "get" work for now.

 ### Usage (Clojure)
 Uwe, das ist fuer Dich.

 1. Modify the last lines of the file Clojure_oraclenosql.clj to reflect the environment.
 2. Modify the script clj to reflect the classpath.
 3. Navigate to the folder containing both scripts, "clj" and "Clojure_oraclenosql.clj".
-4. Run with ./clj Clojure_oraclenosql.clj.
-It connects to the store, write and read one value.
+4. Run with "./clj Clojure_oraclenosql.clj".
+It connects to the store, writes and reads one value.

+### Usage (Groovy)
+1. Modify the top lines of the script with the store name, host, port, encoding.
+2. Navigate to the directory where the file Groovy_oraclenosql.groovy is.
+3. Run with "groovy -cp /opt/kv-1.2.123/lib/kvclient-1.2.123.jar Groovy_oraclenosql.groovy"

+    It runs some automatic tests (connect, put, get, delete, storeIterator).